Language Standardization. In Mark Aronoff (ed.) Oxford Bibliographies in Linguistics. New York: Oxford University Press.

 A Perspective on Prescriptivism: Language in reviews of The New Fowler’s Modern English Usage.
 In Carol Percy and Ingrid Tieken-Boon van Ostade (eds.)
 Prescription and Tradition in Language: Establishing standards across time and space.
 Bristol: Multilingual Matters.

-Codification and Correctness: the normative sources of Joseph Priestley’s The Rudiments of English Grammar.
+Codification of Correctness: the normative sources of Joseph Priestley’s The Rudiments of English Grammar.
 In Massimo Sturiale & Giovanni Iamartino (eds.)
 Language and History 59: 1, pp. 14–24.
 (19 July)

 Time for a new (but not ‘New’) Fowler.
 Review of Fowler’s Dictionary of Modern English Usage by Jeremy Butterfield, 2015.
 English Today.
 (15 February)